 As expected I was as universally useless on the water as a big 6″2 guy should be, but I still loved it!

 The instructor was endlessly patient as we all took turns to try and not look completely useless on the water, even when I almost pulled a Del Boy and headed out into the open water because I forgot how to turn around!

 Countless mouthfuls of salt water, a sprained thumb and a cracked skull from hitting the boom of the windsurf board’s sail later, not to mention those aforementioned countless face plants into the sea itself, and I managed to stay afloat long enough to catch the wind and call it a legitimate attempt at windsurfing!

 It felt epic!
 Until I couldn’t turn away from an oncoming kite surfer and fell in again.

 At least I was a little better in the water than on top of it.
-I would never call myself an expert in either but I do genuinely love diving and snorkelling, and Aruba provides opportunities to do both of these in abundance with a variety of schools and packages available from many of the major beaches.
-You can do anything from snorkelling off the beach itself to heading out on a 40 foot catamaran for some open water fun and a bit of partying to boot.
+I would never call myself an expert in either but I do genuinely love diving and snorkeling, and Aruba provides opportunities to do both of these in abundance with a variety of schools and packages available from many of the major beaches.
+You can do anything from snorkeling off the beach itself to heading out on a 40 foot catamaran for some open water fun and a bit of partying to boot.

 Known – with good reason – as the wreck diving capital of the Caribbean with over a dozen sunken planes and ships to explore, the highlight of my time in Aruba had to be floating above the surreal wreck of the scuttled German WWII ship the Antilles.